- AED Accessories

 In general cardiac arrest is rare among children and this type of cardiac arrest is seldom caused by arrhythmia that is amenable to electric shock defibrillation.
 Despite this, most suppliers provide the option of an AED that is also suitable for children younger than 8 years, or weighing less than 25 Kg.
 Usually in the form of special paediatric electrodes with a reduced surface area supplying less electrical energy.
 Some AED’s are also programmable enabling a choice to be made between adult or child patient.
 Please note that paediatric are affixed to a child in a different position to adult electrodes, usually the AED or the electrode packaging will have a diagram showing the correct positioning of the electrodes.

 Can anyone buy an AED?

 Yes, anyone can purchase an AED, not only businesses but also individuals.
-Unlike some countries, in the ROI you can buy an AED without a prescription or any compulsory training requirements.
+Unlike some countries, in the UK you can buy an AED without a prescription or any compulsory training requirements.